The 'Christmas comet' is back for another visit. Here's how to see it.

 For specific instructions on how to locate the comet in the sky, astronomers at the University of Maryland have prepared a set of star charts.
 If you'd rather not try your luck outdoors, the Virtual Telescope Project is using its robotic telescopes for a free live-stream of the comet on Tuesday at 5 p.m.
 ET.

 Comets are loosely bound collections of ice, dust and rock that have been likened to dirty snowballs.
-They circle the sun in highly elliptical orbits.
+They move around the sun in highly elliptical orbits.

+More than 6,300 comets have been identified, though no one knows exactly how many there are.

 Want more stories about astronomy?